 I learned to make these ornaments from my husband’s grandmother.
 They’re so simple to put together, and they’re one of those things that always makes me think of the winter holidays.
 They make great gifts, stocking stuffers, or are a nice touch when tied to a bigger package.

-Items You'll Need To Make A Toy Soldier Ornament:
+Items You’ll Need To Make One Toy Soldier Ornament (and some helpful hints)

 - 1 Popsicle Stick